Skip to main content

 const camera = useRef(null);

 In the return statement, we use conditional rendering.
-If the app has no permission to use camera we show a text 'No access to camera'.
+If the app has no permission to use camera, we show a button to prompt the user for permission.
 Otherwise camera, photo previews and button are rendered.

 return (